sjasthi/ai-dashboards/docs/EXPORT_LIVE_SYNC.md

 # Keeping the export in sync with the live report

-Claude-maintenance doc.
-Read this *before* touching `app/data/templates/` or `app/data/export_builder.py` in response to a "the download doesn't match the report" request — it's the checklist and the fast verification loop that made the 2026-08-10 KPI-tile resync (currency prefix, delta-vs-average, outlier chip, "Top categories" wording) tractable in one sitting. `docs/EXPORT_FEATURE.md` is the orientation doc for the export feature generally; this one is specifically about the fact that it has a twin, and the twin drifts.
+Read this before touching `app/data/templates/` or `app/data/export_builder.py` in response to "the download doesn't match the report." `docs/EXPORT_FEATURE.md` is the orientation doc for the export feature generally; this one is specifically about the fact that it has a twin, and the twin drifts.

 ---